junayednaushad/Super-TrustScore/README.md

 # Super-TrustScore

-This repository contains the code for a paper called "Super-TrustScore: Reliable Failure Detection for Automated Skin Lesion Diagnosis" accepted at ISBI 2024.
+This repository contains the code for the paper [Super-TrustScore: Reliable Failure Detection for Automated Skin Lesion Diagnosis](https://ora.ox.ac.uk/objects/uuid:8c70db19-7ad8-42a7-bc27-884f19e31f7c/files/s05741t51n) accepted at ISBI 2024.
 The following is the abstract:

 > The successful deployment of deep neural networks in safety-critical settings, such as medical image analysis, is contingent on their ability to provide reliable uncertainty estimates.
 In this paper, we propose a new confidence scoring function called Super-TrustScore that improves upon the existing TrustScore method by combining a local confidence score and a global confidence score.
 Super-TrustScore is a post-hoc method and can be easily applied to any existing pre-trained model as there are no particular architecture or classifier training requirements.
 We demonstrate empirically that Super-TrustScore consistently provides the most reliable uncertainty estimates for both in-distribution and shifted-distribution failure detection on the task of skin lesion diagnosis.